-slavery was no longer legal in Britain, Prince was able to leave her owners and joined the Anti-Slavery Society.
+She was taken from the island of Antigua to Britain in 1828 by her new owners who lived in London.
+As slavery was no longer legal in Britain, Prince was able to leave her owners and join the Anti-Slavery Society.
 In 1829, Prince asked parliament to grant her freedom so that she could return to the West Indies, where at this time, slavery was still permitted.